electro-smith/DaisySP/README.md

 Before working on code, please check out our [Contribution Guidelines](https://github.com/electro-smith/DaisyWiki/wiki/6.-Contribution-Guidelines) and [Style Guide.](https://github.com/electro-smith/DaisySP/blob/master/doc/style_guide.pdf)

 ## License

-DaisySP is licensed with the MIT license.
+DaisySP uses various open source licenses including MIT, LGPL, GPL, and BSD.

+The entirety of DaisySP can be used in both open and closed source projects for personal or commercial use as long as the DaisySP library remains unmodified.
+For a list of which modules use which license, see here.

-It can be used in closed source and commercial projects, and does not provide a warranty of any kind.
+DaisySP does not provide a warranty of any kind.

-For the full license, read the [LICENSE](https://github.com/electro-smith/DaisySP/blob/master/LICENSE) file in the root directory.
+For the full licenses, read the [LICENSE](https://github.com/electro-smith/DaisySP/blob/master/LICENSE) file in the root directory.